ardentperf/cnpg-playground/lab/exercise-2-start-playground/README.md

 As an exercise, change the `max_connections` postgres parameter from `100` to `200`.

 Type `:clusters` to view CNPG postgres clusters in k8s.
-You should see one cluster named `pg-eu`. (if you see a "US" cluster then you are in the wrong context - type `:context` or use `c` from the command line to switch.)
+You should see one cluster named `pg-eu`. (if you see a "US" cluster then you are in the wrong context; type `:context` or use `c` from the command line to switch.)

 Select `pg-eu` and press `d` to describe it.
 Scroll down until you find the Postgres parameters.